QuentonYeo/magnitude_estimation/README.md

 2. **Filter Factor**: The `--filter_factor` parameter is available for all models and is the primary way to control overall model capacity.

 3. **Default Values**: All parameters have sensible defaults, so only specify the ones you want to change.

+4. **Warmup Scheduling**: All magnitude models now support learning rate warmup for improved training stability:
+   - Learning rate starts at 10% of specified value and linearly increases to 100% over `warmup_epochs`
+   - Helps prevent early overfitting and improves convergence, especially for transformer-based models
+   - Particularly beneficial for complex models and small batch sizes

 ## Complete Command Reference